docker-hy/docker-hy.github.io/pages/links.md

 order: 8
 ---

-This page will contain interesting links on subjects sorted by the parts in which the subject is contained.
-They are not required to complete the course but may help you to get a better understanding of Docker.
+This page has some interesting links.
+They are not required to complete the course.
 Create a [pull request](https://github.com/docker-hy/docker-hy.github.io/pulls) if you have anything you'd like to share.

 ## Part 1 ##